 The period from signing an offer to joining a company is critical.
 The employees have numerous options amidst the war for talent.
 Hence through pre-onboarding, it is crucial to capture attention, earn loyalty, and build company/employee relationships.

 You can start engaging employees even before they receive their official mail.
-Send key onboarding documents and resources on their personal emails to acquaint the new hires with the company culture.
+Send key onboarding documents and resources in their emails to acquaint the new hires with the company culture.

 Through pre-onboarding it is important to convey what your business offers and how is it aligned with the new candidates’ career aspirations.
 The efforts you put in initially to prepare an employee to perform in a new environment can reap fruitful results in the long run.